ryanewel/design/articles/ros2_sectest.md

 ## Vulnerability Evaluation Process

 Assessing and mitigating a vulnerability is a 4-step process.
-Its output is an attack proof-of-concept, a mitigation and a report (see appendix).
+Its output is an attack proof-of-concept, a mitigation and a report.

 1. **Attack PoC** - a proof of concept for the attack is implemented and contributed back to a Git repository listing all potential attacks.
 2. **Attack Validation** - the attack implemented in 1. is used to disrupt, take control or attack in any way a robot.
 The target platform is unimportant.
 For commodity reasons, we suggest to use TurtleBot3 as a reference platform for this step.
 Note: Not all attacks require validation on a robot.
 A conscious effort should be made during this step to avoid over-relying on any particular robot specific characteristic.
 If this is the case, those assumptions should be made explicit in the vulnerability report.
 This attack validation needs to be easily reproducible by the community, but does not need to be automated (i.e. it is OK to ask the user to check manually whether the robot is moving differently due to the attack for instance).